DennisKoshta/PortfolioWebsite/README.md

 - main.py
 - monkeys_paw.py

+## 5. Multi-threaded HTTP Server

+This project uses C to implement a simple multi-threaded HTTP server that serves multiple clients simultaneously using a thread-safe queue.
+The server ensures that its responses conform to a coherent and atomic linearization of the client requests and creates an audit log to identify the linearization.
+It uses the Pthreads library and supports GET/PUT methods.

+### Features

+- Multi-threaded server capable of handling multiple clients simultaneously
+- Thread-safe queue for managing client requests
+- Conforms to a coherent and atomic linearization of client requests
+- Creates an audit log for linearization identification
+- Supports GET and PUT methods
+- Optimized and memory-safe code

+### Technologies Used

+- C
+- Pthreads Library
+- HTTP Server

+### Files

+- static\assets\MultiThreadedHTTPServer.zip

 ## 6. Google Cloud (gcloud) Hosting

 Google Cloud Platform (GCP) offers a variety of services for hosting and managing web applications.
 In this project, I have used GCP's App Engine to deploy and host my portfolio website, providing a scalable and reliable hosting solution.